adon-cloudcannon/landing-page-test/src/collections/posts/2021-11-12-sparking-joy-ui-improvements.md

             We opened our project with a review of our colors and font styles.
             We found 52 varieties of color and 26 sizes of type in the codebase.
-            Many of these were holdovers from our previous brand styles, with a couple having absolutely no reason or rhyme for existing.&nbsp;
+            Many of these were holdovers from our previous brand styles, with a couple having absolutely no reason or rhyme for existing.

             The majority of the colors needed consolidation, as in many cases we had different values for the same color.
 For example, we have consolidated nine of the values into our black, named Carbon.
-We now have 13 brand colors in the app, including three for success, warnings, and errors.&nbsp;
+We now have 13 brand colors in the app, including three for success, warnings, and errors.

             During the initial brand project last year, our designer Haowei Yu